You can study individual units for personal or professional development without having to apply for a full QUT course.

 But if your previous studies were not in English, or were completed in a country where English is not the first language, you will need to demonstrate that you meet our English proficiency requirements when you apply.

 In this introductory language unit designed for students with little or no prior knowledge of Mandarin, students will gain skills in listening, speaking, reading and writing Mandarin in an integrated communicative environment.
-From the foundations of the Mandarin sound and tonal systems and the Pinyin Romanisation system, students will be introduced to Chinese character writing, greetings and introductions, expressions of family relations, nationalities, places, objects, locations and directions.
-By studying this unit, students will build a solid foundation in the use of Mandarin, i.e. Modern Standard Chinese.
-Increasing emphasis is placed on reading and writing as the unit progresses, alongside introductions to aspects of Chinese culture.
+From the foundations of the Mandarin sound and tonal systems and Pinyin (Romanized Chinese phonetic spelling system), students will be taught the skills in writing Chinese characters and in performing basic language functions such as greetings, introducing oneself and others, talking about one's family relations, and describing places, objects, and locations.
+Chinese word processing will be taught as well so that students can access and use online Chinese learning resources.
+By studying this unit, students will not only build a solid foundation in the use of Mandarin (i.e. Modern Standard Chinese), but also get exposed to certain aspects of Chinese culture.
 This unit leads on to further studies and is the beginning of developing competency in Mandarin.

 Units you need background knowledge to study